 Before closing, let me add a few points that describe my own sense of our vocation as Orthodox peacemakers:

 We are faithful sons and daughters of the Church, not the Church’s rescue committee.
 Fr.
 John Meyendorff once remarked about a schismatic Orthodox group, “We do not save the Church.
 The Church saves us.”
-Our modest task is not to invent anything or announce a new theology or reorganize the Church but simply to reopen forgotten or neglected Church teachings regarding day-to-day life in a world in which enmity is always a problem, in which millions suffer from hunger, thirst and homelessness, and in which war is rarely not occurring somewhere on our small planet.
+Our modest task is not to invent anything or announce a new theology or reorganize the Church but simply to reopen forgotten or neglected Church teachings regarding day-to-day life in a world in which enmity is always a problem, in which millions suffer from hunger, thirst and homelessness, and in which war is rarely if ever not occurring somewhere on our small planet.

 The Church has preserved the Liturgy down through the centuries.
 It has preserved the Bible and the Creed.
 It has preserved the writings of the Church Fathers and the decisions of the Ecumenical Councils.
 It has developed and maintained a calendar of sacred time.
 But it has been somewhat less attentive to calling us to account for the teaching it has preserved.
 Over the centuries we have to often been more obedient citizens than obedient Christians.

 We believe in a hierarchy of identities.
 We are not first people of a certain country, then Orthodox, then finally Christians.
 It is the other way around.
 We are first Christians, then Orthodox, and finally people of a particular nation.
 We renounce none of these identities nor do we ignore any of their obligations, but when the requirements of one identity clash with another, we are required to know which comes first.